 Franklin D. Roosevelt was sworn in as president.
 The 21st Amendment, repealing prohibition, was ratified.
 Construction of the Golden Gate Bridge began in San Francisco.
 A gallon of gas cost 10 cents!
-And the first medical center, which would later become affiliated with Planned Parenthood Hudson Peconic, opened in Mount Vernon.
+And the first medical center, which would later become affiliated with Planned Parenthood Hudson Peconic (PPHP), opened in Mount Vernon.
 The year was 1933.

-Planned Parenthood Hudson Peconic was born out of the passion of several small groups of women in Westchester, Rockland, Suffolk, and Putnam Counties who saw a need for reproductive services for young women and mothers.
+Planned Parenthood Hudson Peconic was born out of the passion of several small groups of women in Westchester, Rockland, Suffolk, and Putnam counties who saw a need for reproductive services for young women and mothers.
 They set their sights on improving the lives of these women who were struggling financially and who did not have access to birth control and other services that could help them and their families to live happier, healthier lives.

-Funded entirely through donations of their own time and money, the work done by these women is the earliest documented evidence of Margaret Sanger's "planned parenthood" movement having reached Westchester County.
+Funded entirely through donations of their own time and money, the work done by these women is the earliest documented evidence of the "planned parenthood" movement having reached Westchester County.
 It is from these small beginnings that Planned Parenthood Hudson Peconic traces its early years.
 Over the course of our history, women's health centers opened in Rockland, Suffolk, and Putnam counties as well, born from the same compassion and desire to give women control over their reproductive futures.